Pepper & Carrot AI-powered flipbook · Part 12 — Building a Knowledge Graph with an LLM: Entity Extraction and a Spoiler-Safe API

 - The manifest captures the source provenance (

-scraped_from,scraped_sha,scraped_at) — the audit trail of where the art came from and when.
-Committed to the repo even though the image bytes aren’t (gitignored).
+scraped_from,scraped_sha,scraped_at), the audit trail of where the art came from and when.
+It’s committed to the repo even though the image bytes aren’t (gitignored).
 Anyone running the project from a fresh clone runs the scraper once and gets the same manifest. - The skill needs to know whether a slug is a

-characteror acreatureto assign the rightkind— and that information is in the filename prefix, which gets normalized away by the time the variants are written.
+characteror acreatureto assign the rightkind.
+That information is in the filename prefix, which gets normalized away by the time the variants are written.
 Putting the prefix info in the manifest as two parallel lists keeps the skill from having to parse filenames itself.

 Run the scraper once per fresh clone (or whenever the framagit wiki updates):